Demi-urge/menace_sandbox/README.md

 the `--threshold`, `--semantic` and `--exclude` flags.
 Patterns from `SANDBOX_EXCLUDE_DIRS` are passed to the helper automatically.

+When the workflow database is empty you can generate temporary workflows from these module groups by launching the sandbox with `--dynamic-workflows`.
+The clustering behaviour mirrors the mapping helper and is controlled via `--module-algorithm`, `--module-threshold` and `--module-semantic`.

 ## Installation

 Run the setup helper to install the required system tools and Python